 With more than 260 miles of trails, Mount Rainier is a hiker's paradise.
 Stop by wilderness information centers or ranger stations before embarking on a hike to obtain current trail information.
-For more information, contact the Longmire Wilderness Information Center at (360) 569-6650, the White River Ranger Station at (360) 569-6670 or the Carbon River Ranger Station at (360) 829-9639.
+For more information, contact the Longmire Wilderness Information Center at (360) 569-6650, the White River Ranger Station at (360) 569-6670, or the Carbon River Ranger Station at (360) 829-9639.
+CROSSING Streams safely Hikers should take these precautions to cross streams safely.